 But what good does that fur do in the summer?

 A lot of good!
-The (almost) same coat that keeps your pet warm in the winter keeps him cool in the summer.
-The coat work as a protection barrier against the outside: It prevents the hot summer air from accessing your pet’s skin and it keep your pet’s freshness close to his body.
-A shaved animal is left with no protection at all, which means that all he has left to regulate his body temperature is a lot of panting to do!
-If you insist on shaving your animal, you should at least leave a not too thin layer of fur to protect him.
+The (almost) same coat that keeps your pet warm in the winter keeps it cool in the summer.
+The coat works as a protection barrier against the outside: it prevents the hot summer air from accessing your pet’s skin and it keep your pet’s freshness close to its body.
+A shaved animal is left with no protection at all, which means that all it has left to regulate its body temperature is a lot of panting to do!
+If you insist on shaving your animal, you should at least leave a not too thin layer of fur to protect it.

-In addition, his coat protects him against the sun.
+In addition, its coat protects it against the sun.
 Shaved animals are prone to dangerous and painful sunburns.

-Your pet’s coat also protects him from mosquitos’ bites or other insects.
+Your pet’s coat also protects it from mosquitos’ bites or other insects.
 Depending on where you live, this might be very important to keep your animal comfortable during the summer.

 So we should never shave a dog or a cat?

-You should never, ever shave a cat- if your intention is to help him keep cool, at least.
+You should never, ever shave a cat- if your intention is to help it keep cool, at least.

 As for dogs, it depends on the dog’s coat.